I-rem/born2beroot/README.md

 - Check that the signature contained in "signature.txt" is identical to that of the ".vdi" file of the virtual machine to be evaluated.
 A simple ask the student being evaluated where their ".vdi" file is located.
 - As a precaution, you can duplicate the initial virtual machine in order to keep a copy.
-(Copying seems to change the signature for me I need to figure this out)
 - Start the virtual machine to be evaluated.
-- If something doesn't work as expected or the two signatures differ, the evaluation stops here.
+- If something doesn't work as expected or the two signatures different, the evaluation stops here.
+(This happened at my first defence :'D )
 ## Mandatory Part
 ### Project Overview
 - The student evaluated should simply explain to you: